-listed companies are required to notify the NYSE or Nasdaq of the release of any such information prior to its release to the public.
-NYSE and Nasdaq rules, however, do not have the force of law and cannot be the basis for an implied private right of action.
+listed companies are required to notify the NYSE or Nasdaq of the release of any such information prior to its release to the public.11 NYSE and Nasdaq rules, however, do not have the force of law and cannot be the basis for an implied private right of action.
 The Second Circuit held in State Teachers Retirement Board v.
-Fluor Corp. that no private right of action exists for a violation of the NYSE Listed Company Manual's disclosure rules.
-The court reasoned that, given the extensive regulation in this area by Congress and the SEC, "a federal claim for violation of the [NYSE's Listed] Company Manual rules regarding disclosure of corporate news cannot be inferred."
+Fluor Corp. that no private right of action exists for a violation of the NYSE Listed Company Manual's disclosure rules.12 The court reasoned that, given the extensive regulation in this area by Congress and the SEC, "a federal claim for violation of the [NYSE's Listed] Company Manual rules regarding disclosure of corporate news cannot be inferred."13

 In addition to annual reports on Form 10-K and quarterly reports on Form 10-Q, a domestic issuer subject to Exchange Act reporting must file current reports on Form 8-K with the SEC to disclose certain specified events.
-In many cases, disclosure is required within four business days of an event's occurrence.
-For a foreign private issuer, Form 6-K requires
+In many cases, disclosure is required within four business days of an event's occurrence.14 For a foreign private issuer, Form 6-K requires

-The NYSE requires issuers to notify the NYSE in advance if news of a material event or a statement dealing with a rumor is released shortly before the opening of or during market hours.
+11 The NYSE requires issuers to notify the NYSE in advance if news of a material event or a statement dealing with a rumor is released shortly before the opening of or during market hours.
 NYSE Listed Company Manual §202.06.
 Similarly, Nasdaq requires issuers to notify Nasdaq prior to the public announcement of certain specified information during Nasdaq market hours.
 For these purposes, the NYSE currently requires advance notification of any announcement between the hours of 9:30 a.m. and 5:00 p.m., New York time, and Nasdaq currently requires advance notification required by 6:50 a.m., New York time, on the next trading day if announcements are made after 8:00 p.m. or on days the market is closed).
 Id., NASDAQ Stock Market Rule IM-5250-1.
 Advance notification must be provided to Nasdaq prior to announcing events requiring the filing of a Form 8-K and news relating to: (i) company financials, such as earnings announcements, (ii) reorganizations and acquisitions, (iii) developments regarding products, customers or suppliers, (iv) management changes, (v) resignation or termination of auditors, (vi) defaults on securities redemption or repurchase plans and (vii) significant legal or regulatory developments.
-NASDAQ Stock Market Rule 5250(b)(1), IM-5250-1, NASDAQ Manual (CCH).
+NASDAQ Stock Market Rule 5250(b)(1), IM-5250-1.

-State Teachers Retirement Board v.
+12 State Teachers Retirement Board v.
 Fluor Corp., 654 F.2d 843, 852 (2nd Cir.
 1981).

-Id. at 852-53; accord In re Verifone Sec.
+13 Id. at 852-53; accord In re Verifone Sec.
 Litig., 11 F.3d 865, 870 (9th Cir.
 1993) ("We decline to hold that a violation of exchange rules governing disclosure may be imported as a surrogate for straight materiality analysis under \$10(b) and Rule 10b-5.").

-See Form 8-K. In 2004, the SEC expanded the disclosure requirements of Form 8-K to require disclosure of certain additional material events on Form 8-K within four business days of the event's occurrence.
-The expanded items include: (i) entry into a material nonordinary course agreement; (ii) termination of a material nonordinary course agreement; (iii) creation of a material direct financial obligation or a material contingent off-balance sheet obligation; (iv) a triggering event that accelerates or increases a material direct financial obligation or a material off-balance sheet obligation; (v) material costs associated with exit or (continued)
+14 See Form 8-K. In 2004, the SEC expanded the disclosure requirements of Form 8-K to require disclosure of certain additional material events on Form 8-K within four business days of the event's occurrence.
+The expanded items include: (i) the entry into a material nonordinary course agreement; (ii) the termination of (continued)